SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 OR
- (("promot*" OR "increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better$" OR "more efficient*" OR "more effectiv*" OR "build*" OR "accelerat*" OR "advance$" OR "advancing" OR "develop$" OR "developing" OR "development" OR "encourag*" OR "facilitat*" OR "establish*" OR "propose*" OR "implement*" OR "adopt*" OR "introduc*" OR "boost*" OR "foster*"
+ (("promot*" OR "increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better$" OR "more efficient*" OR "more effectiv*" OR "build*" OR "accelerat*" OR "advance$" OR "advancing" OR "develop$" OR "developing" OR "development" OR "encourag*" OR "facilitat*" OR "establish*" OR "propos*" OR "implement*" OR "adopt*" OR "introduc*" OR "boost*" OR "foster*"
   )
 NEAR